FizziMilk/KHABSTimetable/Benas/Group Meeting Notes.md

 -        by Setting realistic deadlines and following them (Sharma, 2023) accordingly.

+These five factors were obtained from Sharma, https://www.tatvasoft.com/outsourcing/2022/08/define-feasibility-study-in-software-engineering.html which defines what feasibility is in software development and the different kinds of factors that are involved.

-After considering the feasibilities of the project, an option analysis can be conducted to determine how the project should be implemented, where we consider if:
+After considering the feasibilities of the project, an option analysis can be conducted to determine how the project should be constructed, where we consider if:

 * the project should be website or console based,
 * if the server should be hosted locally or externally,
 * and if the timetable should be manually or automatically generated

-After considering our brief and resources, we decided that the project should be shown on a website that is locally hosted and that the timetable is manually generated.
+After considering our expectations and supervisor advice, we decided that the project should be website-based, being locally hosted and manually generated.
+We did consider the possibility of automatically generating the timeslots and other features, but after discussing with our supervisor, this would only be done if there was enough time left over.

 -- TECHNICAL SOLUTIONS --